Pan-Fried Pesto Scallops

 Canola oil as needed

-Pat your scallops dry, removing the orange roe if it freaks you out (although we think it's the best bit), and season confidently.
+Pat your scallops dry, remove the orange roe if it freaks you out (although we think it's the best bit), and season confidently.

 Heat oil in a pan until shimmering, and add your scallops.
 Sear for 2 minutes, Flip them over and cook for 1 minute more.